 dI/dt=dV/dt X 1/XL———–2

-dV/dt is change in voltage with respect to time
+dV/dt is changing in voltage with respect to time

 XL is inductive reactance of the Motor coil

-dI/dt is change current with respect to time
+dI/dt is changing current with respect to time

-Let find the current at starting, I mean what is the current when t=0 ?
+Let find the current at starting, I mean what is current when t=0?
 To get answer for this we need to find the inductive reluctance

 At t=0, then inductance XL=0 because frequency=0

 Note: dV/dt=constant=applied voltage. we are supplying a constant voltage